Here are the TOK Essay prescribed titles (for the November 2019 session). You'll have 1600 words to answer your title.

 I've recently given a free webinar to go through the titles and give you a sense of how to handle them (i.e.things to watch out for with each title).

 We had about 300 people attending at the same time, from around the world.
 (You're welcome to watch a recording of it you like.
 It's online here (Members).
-If you're not yet a member, you can still watch it if you sign up for a free trial of the TOK Mastery)
+If you're not yet a member, you can still watch it if you sign up for TOK Mastery)

 1. “The quality of knowledge is best measured by how many people accept it.”
 Discuss this claim with reference to two areas of knowledge.